Thursday salt - what is it for and how to prepare it

 What is Thursday salt for and how to use it

-Previously, Thursday salt was blessed in the church and used during the Easter feast.
-Painted eggs were eaten exclusively with it on Easter.
-It was prepared in large quantities, and the leftover was used as regular salt until the next Clean Thursday.
-It was kept out of sight.
+Historically, Thursday salt was blessed in church and used during the Easter feast.
+Painted Easter eggs were eaten EXCLUSIVELY with Thursday salt on Easter day.
+It was prepared in large quantities, with leftovers serving as regular table salt until the next Clean Thursday.
+Storage was traditionally OUT of sight (preserving its sacred-protective character).

-The sick were given water with such salt to drink.
-A pinch of Thursday salt was slowly stirred into a glass of water while saying:
+The sick were given water containing Thursday salt to drink.
+A pinch was slowly stirred into a glass of water while the following blessing was recited:

 "As the salt was baked by fire, so may the body (person's name) be filled with health.
 Amen!"